vtexdocs/help-center-content/docs/announcements/en/requests-with-pagination-will-change-in-the-search-api.md

 ---
-title: "Requests with pagination will change in the search API"
+title: 'Requests with pagination will change in the search API'
 id: 3UZR4qoAisiqE6kmuuYEAc
 status: CHANGED
 createdAt: 2018-01-24T14:11:26.225Z